StrangeBeeCorp/docs/docs/thehive/user-guides/analyst-corner/dashboard/about-dashboards.md

 This topic describes dashboards in the context of TheHive, including their functionality.

-!!! note "Specific case reporting"
+!!! tip "Specific case reporting"
     To access reporting data for a specific case, use the [case report](../cases/cases-description/case-reports/about-case-reports.md) and [case timeline](../cases/cases-description/case-timelines/about-case-timelines.md) features.

 ## Configuration